hariharan-devarajan/datacrumbs/README.md

 The output format used is Chrome Tracing format and can be viewed using [perfetto](https://ui.perfetto.dev/).

 ![Perfetto Visualization of Data](docs/images/sample_profile.png "Perfetto Visualization of Data")

+## Analyzing counters using queries

+The profiler output can be analyzed using Dask distributed analysis.
+Please refer to the [notebook](analysis/analysis.ipynb).